 Even as we emerge from the Covid-19 pandemic, many people turn to movies for entertainment and comfort.

-Since movies are such an essential part of our culture, it makes sense to invest in the world’s largest entertainment companies.
+Since movies are such an essential part of our culture, investing in the world’s largest entertainment companies makes sense.

 We’ve rounded up the top movie stocks to add to your portfolio right now.